Richard L. Tierney: Simon Magus/Simon of Gitta series

-A long-running series of stories (begun in the mid-1980s and culminating in 2008 with the novel The Drums of Chaos) by Tierney features Simon of Gitta, a character based on the Gnostic heresiarch Simon Magus.
+A long-running series of stories (begun in the late-1970s and culminating in 2008 with the novel The Drums of Chaos) by Tierney features Simon of Gitta, a character based on the Gnostic heresiarch Simon Magus.

 The first collection of these tales was The Scroll of Thoth: Twelves Tales of the Cthulhu Mythos, edited with an introduction and story notes by Robert M. Price (Chaosium, 1997).
 An expanded edition has been issued Sorcery Against Caesar by Richard L. Tierney and divers hands, edited by Edward Stasheff.
 (Edgewood, NM: Pickman's Press, 2020).
 The expanded edition includes 16 stories and a poem, "Vengeance Quest."
 Price's Introduction from The Scroll of Thoth is included in abridged form; his original story notes are reprinted for the tales from The Scroll of Thoth, while Edward Stasheff provides story notes for the other tales.

 The Biblical figure of Simon Magus is a great figure in the Western mystery tradition.
 A meticulous researcher, Tierney studied the Roman era and Gnosticism for this series featuring the magician-warrior as a sword-and-sorcery hero.
 Simon of Gitta also features in Tierney's novels The Gardens of Lucullus (with Glenn Rahman) and The Drums of Chaos.

 Simon is a Samaritan ex-gladiator whose sorcerous abilities allow him to survive encounters with an array of evil priests, emperors, and hideous creatures.
 His quest for his true love Helen drives Simon and plays an instrumental part in the tales.
 Some of the stories pay tribute to H. P. Lovecraft, while a story such as "The Blade of the Slayer" is a tribute to Karl Edward Wagner's tales of the swordsman Kane.
 Magus meets up with Shub-Niggurath (the evil goddess), searches for the Ring of Set, and has several other dark adventures.

+The Simon of Gitta stories have been described by fantasy historian Steven Tompkins as combining sword-and-sorcery fiction with weird fiction.

 Tierney has commented: "All these tales combine Gnosticism and other first-century elements with overtones of the Hyborian Age and the Cthulhu Mythos.
 Incidentally, I originally pictured Simon as he was played by Jack Palance in The Silver Chalice.
 However, it's been so many years since I've seen that film that my memory has slipped.
 I think I now visualize Simon as someone about halfway between Jack and the Marvel Comics version of Conan."